Particle acceleration and fast magnetic reconnection: Introduction

-Traditionally, theories of magnetic reconnection have been two dimensional and relied on current sheets: from the classic work of Sweet \cite{Sweet:1958} and Parker \cite{Parker:1957} in the 1950's to work covered in recent reviews \cite{Zweibel:review,Loureiro:2016}.
+Fast magnetic reconnection is a quasi-ideal process conserving magnetic helicity, which constrains the fraction of the magnetic field energy that can be released.
+During the fast magnetic reconnection that frequently occurs during tokamak disruptions, helicity conservation severely limits the change in the magnetic energy \cite{Boozer:e-runaway2019}.
+The important effect is the flattening of the current profile, $j_{||}/B$, on the time scale for shear Alfv\'en waves to spread along the magnetic field lines.

 Although current sheets generically form in a near-ideal evolution, the current density increases exponentially slower than does the non-ideal part of the magnetic field \cite{Boozer:ideal-ev}, and is subdominate to the $e^{\lambda_u t}$ exponentiation as a cause for reconnection when $R_m\rightarrow\infty$.
-The current sheets that form in an ideal evolution are extended along the magnetic field and ribbon-like across, exponentially broad in one direction and exponentially narrow in the other.
-Schindler, Hesse, and Birn \cite{Schindler:1988} gave the classical view of magnetic reconnection in three dimensions.
-They required the non-ideal term in Ohm's law, $\mathcal{E}_{ni}$, become very large because they did not consider the exponentiation in sensitivity that occurs in three dimensions.
+The current sheets that form reach a characteristic current density $j = (B/\mu_0 a)/\ln(R_m)$ when fast reconnection occurs.
+In linear theory, the current sheets are extended along the magnetic field and ribbon-like across, exponentially broad in one direction and exponentially narrow in the other \cite{Boozer:ideal-ev}.
+These exponentially broad and narrow directions have an extremely complicated form in Cartesian coordinates.
+The characteristic spatial scale of regions with strong currents is the harmonic mean of the two, $a/\ln(R_m)$.
+As discussed in the Summary, Section \ref{Summary}, this is the characteristic scale of currents resolved in recent solar observations of coronal mass ejections \cite{Gou:2019}.

 General or generic behavior means that even in special cases in which it does not occur a small perturbation can restore that behavior.
 The features of the near-ideal three-dimensional evolution of magnetic fields are generic.
-For example, continuous spatial symmetries can make $\gamma_u=0$, but then small perturbations can make $\gamma_u>0$.
+For example, continuous spatial symmetries can make the Lyapunov exponent of the flow $\gamma_u=0$, but then small perturbations can make $\gamma_u>0$.

 The generic behavior of the near-ideal evolution of magnetic fields in three dimensions provides answers to the four questions that are required for a practical understanding of fast magnetic reconnection phenomena: